wolfoxonly/scn/scn.si4project/Backup/build-unix(3084).md

 Security
 --------
-To help make your Starchain installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your StarChain installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: